layanmansour/covid19-ChallengeTask/README.md

 ### Usage

-You can access the project in your web browser at http://localhost:8081 for frontend.The backend http://localhost:8082.
+You can access the project in your web browser at http://localhost:8081 for frontend.The backend http://localhost:8000.
+Database http://localhost:8080

 To access the database, you can use the following credentials: